clockworksoul/helm-elasticsearch/README.md

 ## Build images (optional)

 Providing one's own version of [the images automatically built from this repository](https://github.com/pires/docker-elasticsearch-kubernetes) will not be supported.
 This is an *optional* step.
 One has been warned.

+If you do choose to go this route, however, the source repository can be set by updating the `common.image.repository` value.

 ## Test